ian-multivac/ian-multivac.github.io/projects/automations/automations.md

 ![N8N flight automation flow image](/projects/images/n8n_flights_flow.png)

-Let's take a closer look into each of the nodes in that screenshot, to walk through what each step is actually doing.
+Each of the nodes in that screenshot acts as a function.
+It has some sort of input and some sort of output.
+Nodes can be stitched together to make some very complex flows, the same as any "hand-written" program made of code functions.
+Let's take a closer look into each of the nodes in that screenshot, and walk through what each step is actually doing.

 ## Taking Off

-One of the best ways N8N has helped me build automations and quickly iterate on random projects is the incredibly easy-to-use pre-built nodes, shown in the screenshot above.
-Its drag-and-drop builder makes it very simple to handle web-based tasks, and provide a basic webserver to act as a framework.

-!!! tip "The logic will apply to any similar task"

-    The webhook listener that can be replaced by a script running based on a cron job or other trigger, but the subsequent steps would be essentially the same for any scraped site or tool.
+Any automation flow requires a defined trigger.
+We're going to use a Webhook node.
+The webhook used in this flow can be replaced by a script scheduled via cron job, if we chose not to use N8N, but the subsequent steps would be essentially the same.
+Ultimately, we need to serve a page at the end of this flow, and webhooks are the way to do that within N8N.
 See [Publishing and refining our flow](#publishing-and-refining-our-flow) below for some other benefits of changing the trigger.

+!!! tip "Why all the talk about N8N?"

+    I initially built this project as a python script, and it took hardly any time at all.
+But, that was hard to share without ensuring the person I'm sharing with has easy access to a dev environment etc etc.

+    One of the biggest ways N8N has helped me build automations and quickly iterate on random projects is the incredibly easy-to-use pre-built nodes.
+There are only a couple types shown in the screenshot above, but there are hundreds built-in, and more that are provided by their community.
+Its drag-and-drop builder makes it very simple to handle transforming data as it works through a series of nodes, but possibly my favourite part is that it provides a basic webserver framework, so I don't have to constantly keep working on a backend in a local environment for a quick dumbass idea, and I can easily share the results with less technical people.

 ### Step 1: Webhook node